ComplexData-MILA/HT-NER/README.md

 # SWEET - Weakly Supervised Person Name Extraction for Fighting Human Trafficking

+## Running SWEET:

+To use sweet, use the run_sweet.py file under the sweet folder.
+This takes 3 arguments:

+- dataset path: path to a csv file with a 'text' column containing the text you would like to run sweet on.
+- ft models results path: path to a csv file where each column represents a labeling function.
+The column name should be the name of the labeling function, and the contents, the weak labels, separated by '|'.
+- results path: path to a csv file where you want to store the results of sweet.

+To evaluate sweet, run the f1 method in the neat_metrics.py file under src folder.

 ## Repository Contributor:
 Hao Yu, Javin Liu, Vidya Sujaya